 - Lower treatment cost

+Patient will be evaluated to determine if he/she is eligible for kidney transplant.
 Transplant team will assess whether patient is:

 - Stable tolerate the surgery and transplant medications